markisayan/sudoku/README.md

 ## How it works

 This uses 2 methods to solve the puzzle.
-First it tries to solve it with a simple reasoning algorithm, by excluding all the values that can't be written in a particular cell (that contradict sudoku's rules).
-For every cell it checks for vertical/horizontal/in-block repetitions.
-If the number of possible values for a particular cell reaches 1, that'll mean that was the value we were looking for.
-If that doesn't solve the puzzle, it calls a backtracking algorithm, which inserts recursively every remaining possible value that's left after applying the first method, and checks if the sudoku is valid.
-It repeats for every cell untill there are not empty cells left.
+First, a simple reasoning/elimination algorithm is used to solve the puzzle, by elmininating all the values that can't be written in a particular cell.
+Every cell is checked for vertical/horizontal/in-block repetitions.
+The process continues until the number of possible values for every cell reaches 1.
+If the puzzle isn't solved, a backtracking algorithm is called, which recursively inserts every remaining possible value that's left after applying the first algo.
+Then it checks if sudoku is still valid.
+Algorithm keeps going until there are no empty cells left.

-### Complexity:
+## Complexity
-* First algo: O(n^2)
+* Elimination algorithm: O(n^2)
-* Second algo: O(n^m), where m is the number of remaining empty cells
+* Backgracking algorithm: O(n^m), where m is the number of the remaining empty cells

+## In practice
+  I ran the code on the [http://cpp.sh/](cpp.sh) and input some of the most difficult sudoku puzzles out there.
+Here are the results

+  * AI Escargot ~0.002 seconds
+  * Golden Nugget (SE 11.9) ~0.066 seconds
+  * Arto Inkala's puzzle ~0.017 seconds
+  * Impossible #49 ~0.247 seconds

 ## Note
-This uses C++11 functionality
+This uses C++11 functionality.